JvanKatwijk/qt-dab/README.md

 *Qt-DAB* is software for Linux, Windows, MacOS and Raspberry Pi for listening to terrestrial **Digital Audio Broadcasting (DAB and DAB+)**.
-Qt-DAB is continuously under further development, **Qt-DAB-6.X** , the stable version of Qt-DAB has - again some new features, not often seen elsewehere.
+Qt-DAB is continuously under further development, **Qt-DAB-6.X** , the stable version of Qt-DAB has - again - some new features, not often seen elsewehere.
 A good quote indicating what I try to achieve in the continuous development of Qt-DAB software is:

  * *It is much easier to add features to reliable software, than it is to add reliability to featureful software.*

-Of course, as for previous versions, for *Qt-DAB-6.X* a Windows installer (actually, there are three) and a Linux x64 AppImage are available.
+Of course, as for previous versions, for *Qt-DAB-6.X* some predefined versions are available.
+For Windows  three installers are maintained, and a Linux x64 AppImage is available.

 ![6.5](/Qt_DAB-6.X-1.png?raw=true)
 ![6.5](/Qt_DAB-6.X-2.png?raw=true)